-NEW COURSE PROPOSAL FORM PARKLAND COLLEGE
+NEW COURSE PROPOSAL FORM

+PARKLAND COLLEGE

+Proposer:

-partment: Course Prefix/Number:
+Department: Course Prefix/Number:

-ision: Course Name:
+Division: Course Name:

-checklist and approval steps before t r career, requires the completion of the following prescribed the course can be published in the catalog and offered.
-This form 1) must be submitted with each new course proposal to Curriculum
+Developing a new course, transfer or career, requires the completion of the following prescribed checklist and approval steps before the course can be published in the catalog and offered.
+This form with Division Dean's signature (page 1) must be submitted with each new course proposal to Curriculum Committee.

 Before Curriculum Committee

-ould involve at least one faculty member who works in consultation ion Dean to complete the following essential elements:
+The development of a new course should involve at least one faculty member who works in consultation with the Department Chair and Division Dean to complete the following essential elements:

+An analysis of curricular need for and student interest in this new course including the possible impact on enrollments in other Parkland courses.

+A working copy of a Course Information Form (CIF) in the CIF database.

-CIF informational requirements i Course prerequisite(s), cou Whether course will be a p Whether this course is sim Recommended course fee General education objectiv Course learning outcomes Special equipment, Library Replication of the CIF as a Word documer requires a CIF database working copy. urse instructional methods, and credit hours or ogram requirement allar in content to any other Parkland course wes fulfilled through this course described using action verbs. y collection materials, supplies, and/or facilities needed or required ent may be used to develop the course but submission to Curriculum Committee
+CIF informational requirements include the following:

+- Course prerequisite(s), course instructional methods, and credit hours - o Whether course will be a program requirement - Whether this course is similar in content to any other Parkland course - Recommended course fee - o General education objectives fulfilled through this course - Course learning outcomes described using action verbs. - o Special equipment, Library collection materials, supplies, and/or facilities needed or required

+Replication of the CIF as a Word document may be used to develop the course but submission to Curriculum Committee requires a CIF database working copy.

+Academic assessment methods to measure attainment of learning outcomes and general education objectives.

-objectives.
-Course syllabus for new course be New catalog page for each existing o measure attainment of learning outcomes and general education assed on the CIF.
-In g program the course will be added to.
-The course is ready to be placed on the Curriculum Committee
+Course syllabus for new course based on the CIF.

+New catalog page for each existing program the course will be added to.

-(Signature)
+The above requirements are complete.
+The course is ready to be placed on the Curriculum Committee agenda.

-Division Dean Date
+Division Dean

+At Curriculum Committee

-The proposer should be prepared to present CIF components as well as the following: How this course will fit into existing or new programs of study and, if it is a transfer course, describe how this course would fit into the General Education curriculum.
+The proposer should be prepared to present CIF components as well as the following:

+How this course will fit into existing or new programs of study and, if it is a transfer course, describe how this course would fit into the General Education curriculum. le contra na ana ana na arean ana ana arean a

 Target student population that will likely be taking this course and why this course is needed in the curriculum.

 Proposed assessments of student learning outcomes and general education objectives.

 Learning support resources to increase course retention and student success.

 Any additional resources needed to ensure course materials are ADA compliant.

 This new course has been approved by the Curriculum Committee.

-Finalized course prefix/number and course name: (Signature) Curriculum Committee Chair Date After Curriculum Committee approval: action required at the Division Dean & VPAS level For transfer courses Curriculum Specialist submits Form 13 to all Illinois Public Universities to seek articulation of course Upon receipt of articulation affirmations from three (3) Illinois Public Universities (UIUC articulation is required), office of the vice president for academic services prepares course for ICCB submission using Form 11.
+Finalized course prefix/number and course name:

+Curriculum Committee Chair

+After Curriculum Committee approval: action required at the Division Dean & VPAS level

+For transfer courses

+Curriculum Specialist submits Form 13 to all Illinois Public Universities to seek articulation of course Upon receipt of articulation affirmations from three (3) Illinois Public Universities (UIUC articulation is required), office of the vice president for academic services prepares course for ICCB submission using Form 11.
 Dean of Institutional Effectiveness submits course to ICCB for approval.

 Dean of Arts and Sciences submits course, if appropriate, for IAI approval.

-For career courses Office of the vice president for academic services prepares course for ICCB submission using Form 11.
+For career courses

+Office of the vice president for academic services prepares course for ICCB submission using Form 11.
 Dean of Institutional Effectiveness submits course to ICCB for approval.

-After ICCB approval Division Dean notifies department chair and faculty proposer of approval Paper copy of approval is filed in the Course Files (Institutional Accountability and Research office) Dean of Institutional Effectiveness notifies Academic Scheduling and appropriate college offices
+After ICCB approval

+- Division Dean notifies department chair and faculty proposer of approval - Paper copy of approval is filed in the Course Files (Institutional Accountability and Research office) - Dean of Institutional Effectiveness notifies Academic Scheduling and appropriate college offices